Building with school sign out front. Compare UK vs US school breaks

 While “American-style” sleepaway camps are increasingly advertised here, day camps do not go by that name.
 Most primary schools have on-site childcare hosted through a local business during the summer holiday weeks.
 This will be like camps hosted at American schools.
 Just note the terminology difference.

-Tips for Tourists and Expats Planning a Trip
+Tips for Tourists and Expats Planning a Trip to the UK

 June is a great time to visit the UK from the US.
 The weather is more likely to be warm and local students will still be in school.
-Keep in mind that school trips are common this month, though, so you may see large student groups at some tourist sights.
+It’s a great time to be a tourist with less crowds.

 More on UK Schools

+School breaks are only part of the differences you’ll discover between US and UK school systems.
 For more on how to pick the right school for your child in the UK, see my guide here.